![]() |

 One of the last photos of the USS Pennsylvania as she is scuttled Image Retrieved From: visitpearlharbor.org |

 While the ship now rests on the bottom of the sea, there are several parts of it that remain on land.
 Two of USS Pennsylvania's main guns had been removed during a refit in 1945.
 After being repaired, they were placed in storage in Virginia and forgotten about for over 50 years.
 After rediscovery, they were transported to the Pennsylvania Military Museum in Boalsburg, Centre County for display in 2009.
-Pennsy’s bell also survives and is on display at Penn State University.
+Also at the museum is one of two bells that were on the ship.
+The second bell was donated by the Navy to Penn State University in 1956, where it continues to be displayed.

 Pennsy's 14 inch guns on display at the Pennsylvania Military Museum Photo Retrieved From: https://www.pamilmuseum.org/uss-pennsylvania |